tonethar/IGME-330-Master/notes/demo-web-audio-4.md

       - *Loudness* is a subjective measure of how intensely our ears perceive a sound
       - *Volume* is a measure of the physical amplitude of a sound wave
       - *Gain* is a scale multiplier affecting a sound’s amplitude as it is being processed
       - When undergoing a gain (such as when we add a [`GainNode`](https://developer.mozilla.org/en-US/docs/Web/API/GainNode) to an audio graph), the amplitude of a sound wave is scaled, with the gain value used as a multiplier.
+This increases the perceived *loudness* of the sound
       - Sounds will be *clipped* - which will distort the sound - if the waveform exceeds its maximum level:
         - https://en.wikipedia.org/wiki/Clipping_(audio)